 12.15 pm: Rekha tries hard to get our daughter Rhea to finish her lunch by 12.30 pm and sleep off by 1 pm max.

 2.20 pm: We are just winding up our lunch, while watching TV and Rekha says: “You want to postpone it?”
-I chuckle…as if we were talking of Commonwealth Games, which needed to be postponed because the stadiums weren’t ready.
-But most of the times I agree with a “In the night then?”
+I chuckle as if we are talking of Olympics, which need to be postponed because the stadiums aren’t ready.
+But most of the time I agree with a “In the night then?”

-3.00 pm: We are both lying in bed tired and full of food….a wee bit glad that it isn’t over yet.
-At least, there is something to look forward to, in the evening.
+3.00 pm: We are both lying in bed tired and full of food.
+We are glad that it isn’t over yet.
+At least, there is something to look forward to.

 3.30 pm: Rekha has slept and I am thinking….why couldn’t it be possible twice?
 Why not now and then again in the evening?
-Since when did that stop happening….don’t even remember it now.
+Since when did that stop happening.
+I don’t even remember it now.

-4.30 pm: The alarm goes off and the whole family is out of the siesta.
+4.30 pm: The alarm goes off and the whole family is out of bed.
 The first thing that comes out of my mouth as I get up and look at Rekha: “In the night then, huh?”
 She agrees.
-But I can already see she is repenting it….she would have preferred finishing it off in the afternoon so that it doesn’t hang over her head as the Damocles Sword.
+But I can already see she is repenting it.
+She would have preferred finishing it off in the afternoon so that it doesn’t hang over her head as the Damocles Sword.

 5.30 pm: I approach my wife, “Pratap just called….said he wanted to catch up over a beer.
 You have any plans?”
 Rekha shoots down the plan saying she doesn’t like the smell of beer and I will have to choose between Pratap and her.
-I call up Pratap to say that wife had already planned a shopping trip and I won’t be able to join the beer session.
+I call up Pratap to say that wife had already planned a shopping trip and I won’t be able to join for beer.